I have been a chronic self-loather. I have been the biggest hater of myself. I’ve said things to myself that even my worst enemy wouldn’t say.

 You start looking at life as a game.
 You don’t take yourself too seriously.
 You take effortless action.
 You fail with joy and succeed with even more joy.

 Self-loathing disappears because your soul is aligned with nature.
 You can only hate yourself when you’re betraying your soul.
-When you’re living a soulful life, there is a blissful harmony everywhere.
+When you’re living a soulful life, there is blissful harmony everywhere.

 Final Words For Self-Loathing: How To Forgive Yourself